The Future of Web Development: Modern Frameworks You Should Learn in 2025

 While frontend frameworks evolve rapidly, backend architecture remains equally critical.
 NestJS has become a leading backend framework for building scalable and maintainable APIs in 2025.

 Built with TypeScript and inspired by Angular’s architecture, NestJS provides a structured and opinionated approach to backend development.
+It pairs naturally with secure REST API design, GraphQL vs REST considerations, and API versioning strategies.

 • Strong typing and dependency injection